subquery/cosmos-subql-starter/README.md

-# SubQuery Starter Project for Terra
+# SubQuery Starter Project for Juno

-This is a starter project for Indexing Terra.
+This is a starter project for Indexing Juno.
 It includes a simple blockhandler and an event handler.
-This project indexes all transfer events in bombay-12.
+This project indexes all transfer events in juno-1.

 # Geting Started